Quality of life comparison

 In Mongolia, approximately 45.0 women per 100,000 births die during labor as of 2017.
 In India, 145.0 women do as of 2017.

-be 45.3% more likely to have internet access
+be 31.7% less likely to have internet access

 The statistics above were calculated using the following data sources: The World Factbook, General Department of National Taxation, Ministry of Finance, Government of India.